AerWyn81/HeadBlocks/docs/config/config.md

 language: en
 ```

-This setting tells the configuration which language file to use.
-For this, the language file must be in the
+This setting specifies which language file to use.
+The language file must be located in the
-folder `plugins/HeadBlocks/language/` and must be named as follows: `messages_xx.yml` where `xx` corresponds to the
+`plugins/HeadBlocks/language/` folder and named `messages_xx.yml` where `xx` corresponds to the language code.
+By
-above setting.
-By default, `en` is used.
+default, `en` is used.

 #### Metrics

 You can safely disable this option if needed.
-However, it allows me to have information about the use of my plugin.
+However, it allows me to gather usage statistics for the plugin.
-I will not publish this information, it is exclusively for me
+This information is private and for development purposes only.
 _Metrics by bStats_
 ```
 metrics: true
 ```

-!> Reload the plugin has no effect on this property, to change, please restart the server
+!> Reloading the plugin has no effect on this property.
+To change it, restart the server.

 #### Heads